uhlhosting/apiscp-bootstrap-sdk/README.md

 ## Building with Github Actions

-Set up a Repository secrets under Settins > Secrets called `THEME`, value should be your theme name.
+Set up a Repository secret under Settings > Secrets called `THEME`, value should be your theme name.
 Commit your `.scss` files under `scss/themes` and push a tag with a version name such as `1.0.0`.
 A workflow will be triggered to perform the theme build and create a new release.

 ### Built theme quick-install